seanpm2001/smithy/docs/source/1.0/spec/core/model.rst

 least one instance operation's input or output.

-For example, the following model defines a ``Forecast`` resource with a single property ``chanceOfRain`` read by the GetForecast operation, and
+For example, the following model defines a ``Forecast`` resource with a single property ``chanceOfRain`` read by the GetForecast operation, and the output operation shape ``GetForecastOutput`` contains that output property.

 .. code-block:: smithy